 The CC_TFs present in the NFs provisioned as shown in table 7.12.3.3-1 activate the CC-POIs according to the conditions described in TS 33.127 [5] and illustrated in TR 33.928 [121].

-NOTE 1: One of the obvious conditions not stated in the subsequent clauses is that an NF can provide the CC-TF functions if and only if the SIP signalling messages pass through that NF.
+NOTE 1: One of the obvious conditions not stated in the subsequent clauses is that an NF can provide the CC-TF functions if and only if the IMS signalling messages pass through that NF.

 NOTE 2: The CC-TF functions apply only for session-based IMS communications.

+NOTE 3: In the descriptions that follow, the event notification related signalling messages handled by the DCSF are treated as IMS signalling messages.